Protocol

 - Closure evaluated — System checks if all required states are resolved

-- Execute or continue — If closure achieved, AI proceeds; otherwise, loop continues
+- Execute or continue — If closure achieved, AI proceeds (subject to receipt issuance); otherwise, loop continues

 Order doesn’t matter.
 Only closure matters.